smollaha/Twitter/README.md

    - *generate_recomendations.py*

-     generats the most related tweets to the user inpot topic and sub-topic
+     generates the most related tweets to the user input topic and sub-topic
 -  *app.py*

-   a Flask app that user  submits  Sub-Topic, Topic and Timeframe  at /user_input.html and  it returns the most relevent tweets at /results.html
+   a Flask app that user  submits  Sub-Topic, Topic and Timeframe  at /user_input.html and  it returns the most relevant tweets at /results.html
 - *Twitter/scripts/front-end*
    - */user_input.html*